Esri/react-arcgis/readme.md

 1. Run `npm i react-arcgis` (if you decide you like it, you can even include `--save`)

+## Version 3.3.3

+- React-arcgis will now load version 4.9 of the ArcGIS JS API by default
+- Fixed issue with the `zoom` prop on `Scene` components

 ## Version 3.3.2

 - React-arcgis components now accept a `childrenAsFunction` prop: